StarRocks/starrocks/docs/en/administration/Query_planning.md

 ## Query hint

 Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query.
-Currently, StarRocks supports three types of hints: system variable hint, user-defined variable hint and join hint.
+Currently, StarRocks supports three types of hints: system variable hint (`SET_VAR`), user-defined variable hint (`SET_USER_VARIABLE`), and join hint.
 Hints only take effect within a single query.

 ### System variable hint

-You can set one or more [system variables](../reference/System_variable.md) by using the `SET_VAR` hint in the form of the syntax `/*+ SET_VAR(var_name = value) */` in SELECT and SUBMIT TASK statements, or in the SELECT clause that is included in other statement, such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.
+You can set one or more [system variables](../reference/System_variable.md) hints by using `/*+ SET_VAR(var_name = value) */` in SELECT and SUBMIT TASK statements, or in the SELECT clause that is included in other statement, such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.

 #### Syntax